MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/how-to-configure-sudo-elevation-and-ssh-keys.md

 You can use the `opsuser` account by using the password and sudo elevation for specifying credentials in Operations Manager wizards and for configuring Run As accounts.

-## Create an SSH Key for authentication
+## Create an SSH key for authentication

 The following procedures create an SSH key for the `opsuser` account that was created in the previous examples.